MrSachi12/chat_server/README.md

 Ye ek important command hai is server jab cleint matblab user jab use karega tab server use list of user connected return karega tab use ye private msg bhi kar sakta hai

+## 🆕 New GUI with CustomTkinter

+We’ve added a sleek new graphical user interface (GUI) to Project TAlk using **CustomTkinter**.
+The new interface is user-friendly, visually appealing, and makes chatting even more enjoyable!
+The updated design features rounded corners, intuitive buttons, and a modern look.

 ## 🤩 Why You’ll Love It